mirai1st/pishang-extensions/README.md

 Vault, Essentials

 ### 🆕 Included Functions
-> - TPACharge System -> Modified the essential tpa request and accept system costed money after each session complete. (if accepter deny the TPA request, the requester will not be charged)
+> - TPACharge System -> Modified the essential tpa request and accept system to cost money after each session complete. (if accepter deny the TPA request, the requester will not be charged)

 ### config.yml
 Here you can edit the plugin configurations